dreger/audaciousfox.net/content/linked/who-owns-an-idea.md

 > This article traces changes in US law, business practices, and social expectations about research and invention in order to illuminate the history of business control over scientists’ ideas.

 I found this a short and fascinating look into the world of academics and scientific research.
-It's got me thinking too, and now I'm curious how big tech companies like Google or Apple approach this sort of "knowledge management", especially as it relates to academic- and research-driven departments like machine learning or artificial intelligence.
+It got me thinking too, and now I'm curious how big tech companies like Google or Apple approach this sort of "knowledge management", especially as it relates to academic- and research-driven departments like machine learning or artificial intelligence.